FOR IMMEDIATE RELEASE

-Meijer donates more than 6 percent of its net profits to charity annually.
+Annually, Meijer donates more than 6 percent of its net profits to charity.

-About Meijer: Meijer is a Grand Rapids, Mich.-based retailer that operates 197 supercenters and grocery stores throughout Michigan, Ohio, Indiana, Illinois and Kentucky.
-As a pioneer of the “one-stop shopping” concept, Meijer stores have evolved through the years to include expanded fresh produce and meat departments, as well as pharmacies, comprehensive electronics departments, garden centers and apparel offerings.
+About Meijer: Meijer is a Grand Rapids, Mich.-based retailer that operates 197 supercenters and grocery stores throughout Michigan, Ohio, Indiana, Illinois, and Kentucky.
+As the inventor of the “one-stop shopping” concept, Meijer stores have evolved through the years to include expanded fresh produce and meat departments, as well as pharmacies, comprehensive electronics departments, garden centers and apparel offerings.
 Additional information on Meijer and the ability to shop for more can be found at www.meijer.com.
 Follow Meijer on Twitter @twitter.com/Meijer or become a fan at www.facebook.com/meijer.